teltek/PumukitYoutubeBundle/README.md

 This bundle allows to upload and publish videos from PuMuKIT2 into a YouTube channel.

+This bundle needs to synchronize Youtube with PuMuKIT 2.1.
+This synchronization can be done manually from the command line or configurating the Cron tool to do it automatically according to a timeschedule.
+You can find more information on this in the Configuration guide.

 Documentation
 -------------

-For contribution to the documentation you can find it on [Resources/doc](Resources/doc).

 1. [Installation Guide](Resources/doc/InstallationGuide.md)
 2. [Configuration Guide](Resources/doc/ConfigurationGuide.md)